 Our study in the previous section examined how one should search for an object, assuming that it is replicated at some random locations in the network.
-Certain P2P systems such as Gnutella have rigid assumptions on how replications of objects happen in the system; that is, only nodes that request an object make copies of the object.
+In certain P2P systems such as Gnutella, only nodes that request an object make copies of the object.
 Other P2P systems such as Freenet allow for more proactive replications of objects, where an object may be replicated at a node even though the node has not requested the object.

-For systems that allow proactive replications, we study the question: how many copies of each object should there be so that the search overhead for the object is minimized, assuming that the total amount of storage for objects in the network is fixed?
+For such systems, we must answer the question: how many copies of each object should there be so that the search overhead for the object is minimized, assuming that the total amount of storage for objects in the network is fixed?
 Answers to this question have implications to non-proactive replication systems as well, because the information of an object's location could be proactively replicated to expedite the searches.